+The death of an employee on the job is a devastating event, especially when dependents are involved.
+One of the purposes workers' compensation law is to provide benefits to the dependents of employees whose death results from a compensable injury.
+To recover death benefits, the claimant has the burden to prove that the injury was the result of an accident arising out of and in the course of employment.
 However, it is not necessary that the job injury be the sole cause of the employee's death.
 The injury may have simply triggered or aggravated a condition that contributed to the employee's death.
-Moreover, if an employee's death is unexplained, a presumption exists that the death was caused by the employment if the employee is found in a place that he might reasonably be expected to be in the performance of job duties.
+Moreover, if an employee's death is unexplained, a presumption exists that the death was caused by the employment if the employee is found in a place that he might reasonably be expected to be in the performance of job duties.49

 The Act provides three main benefits upon the occurrence of a compensable death claim: (1) expenses occurring on account of the employee's last sickness; (2) burial expenses not to exceed \$7,500.00; and (3) weekly monetary benefits for the employee's dependents, if any.
 The Act classifies dependents as primary beneficiaries and secondary beneficiaries.
 While a primary beneficiary is receiving benefits, secondary beneficiaries do not receive benefits.
 For example, a minor child is a primary beneficiary, and if the child is receiving benefits, a dependent mother of the deceased would not be entitled to recover so long as the child was a primary beneficiary.
 Assuming that the dependent is was totally dependent upon the employee's earnings for support, the dependent may receive the amount of compensation the employee would have received for so long as the individual is classified as a dependent.
 Generally, a dependent child is one that is under the age of 18 years old or enrolled full time in high school or under the age of 22 and enrolled in postsecondary higher learning.
 Benefits paid to a surviving spouse continue for 400 weeks, but may be terminated upon remarriage, cohabitation in a meretricious relationship, or reaching the age of 65.
-Additionally, the total maximum amount payable to a surviving spouse is \$125,000.00.
+Additionally, the total maximum amount payable to a surviving spouse is \$320,000.00.50

-&lt;sup>47 See Zamora v.
+49 Zamora v.
 Coffee General Hospital, 162 Ga.
 App.
 82 (1982).